 Gift to focus on faculty fellowships, student scholarships, curriculum innovation

-The Mason School of Business at the College of William & Mary today announces a gift from Frank J. Wood, a 1974 alumnus.
+The Raymond A. Mason School of Business at William & Mary today announces a gift from Frank J. Wood, a 1974 alumnus.
 The $3 million gift will permanently endow The Frank J. Wood ’74 Excellence in Accounting Endowment at the Mason School.

 Wood is chief financial officer and executive vice president of Alpha Natural Resources Inc., in Abingdon, Va., the third largest coal producer in the United States.
 Prior to his appointment to Alpha Natural Resources, he served as senior vice president and chief financial officer of Foundation Coal Corporation.
 In addition, he serves on various committees of the National Mining Association and was a past member of the Surety Bond Working Group.
 He currently serves on the Accounting Programs Board at the Mason School.
 His generosity to William & Mary spans over 36 years including gifts to name the Accounting Program office in Alan B. Miller Hall, and support of the Sadler Student Affairs Fund and William & Mary Athletics through the Tribe Club.
 Wood was a resident of Virginia Beach at the time he attended the College.

 “William & Mary is deeply grateful for Frank’s wonderful support over many years,” said President Reveley.
 “His most recent and extraordinarily generous gift to our Accounting Program will take an already excellent program and truly kick it into high gear.”

 Referring to a “special connection he has with William & Mary,” Wood said he made the gift because he was in a position to make a difference and wanted his gift to have an impact at a “school that was on a good course.”